Career opportunities in AI

 For example, the recent surge in generative AI (AI systems that create text, images, etc.) has already spawned entirely new roles and specializations.

-As AI technology matures, we can expect similar waves of innovation that create demand for expertise in areas like AI-driven cybersecurity, autonomous systems, and AI ethics and policy.
+As AI technology matures, we can expect similar waves of innovation that create demand for expertise in these emerging areas.

 It's also important to note that AI will not only create new jobs but also transform existing ones.
 Many roles will evolve to incorporate AI competencies – much like how proficiency with computers became a basic requirement for most jobs.

-By one estimate, the ongoing AI and automation trends will result in a net increase of jobs globally by 2030 (tens of millions of new roles) as new occupations emerge to augment those that are made redundant.
+By one estimate, the ongoing AI and automation trends will result in a net increase of jobs globally by 2030 as new occupations emerge to augment those that are made redundant.

 In the coming years, businesses and society will continue to navigate how to best use AI responsibly.
 This means professionals who understand both the technical and human dimensions of AI will be highly valued.